 NLH’s truth with love model provides so much more than a viable path to substance abuse recovery.
 I have had the opportunity to witness many impressive men shed layers of protection and defense to emerge the best versions of themselves led by mentors who have become the men they were meant to be—one day at a time.
 NLH is as authentic and effective as it gets… and I’m not just talking about recovery, I’m talking about life.

 I have watched as my son’s heart has become full and open again.
 His dreams have awakened.
 His creativity is alive and abundant.
 Each day on his journey, his ongoing recovery is embraced with concentric circles of support; his sponsor, his roommates, NLH friends, the house itself, inclusive NLH events, NLH alumni around every corner (The NLH community is so ubiquitous, that it seems whenever I am anywhere with my son, we invariably cross paths with a gentlemanly NLH member or grad.
 I always comment, “You guys are everywhere!”), and the thriving recovery environment in Los Angeles County with more than 3,100 meetings a week.

 I had to let go of what I thought I knew in order to trust what I didn’t yet know.
 NLH knew what I could not begin to grapple with or fix or love away.
-There are no shortcuts, quick fixes or special cases.
+There are no shortcuts, quick fixes, or special cases.
 Addiction is a family disease in that we all are complicit in avoiding at least some aspect of the truth.
 What I know now is that I see my son in your son, and you will see your son in mine.
-I also know there is hope.
-The time-honored structure, consistency, support and alumni involvement of NLH is a testament to what is possible.
+I also know there is hope, and truth with love.
+The time-honored structure, consistency, support, and alumni involvement of NLH is a testament to what is possible.
 I am beyond grateful.